cesarsotovalero/cesarsotovalero.github.io/blog/tags.md

 ---
 layout: page
 permalink: /blog/tags.html
-title: 'Blog Posts by Tags'
+title: Blog Posts by Tags
 description: "All the tags used in the blog posts written by Cesar Soto Valero"
 ---